robin-rpr/calos/doc/clearly-run.rst

 Environment variables
 =====================

-:code:`ch-run` leaves environment variables unchanged, i.e. the host environment is passed through unaltered, except:
+:code:`clearly run` leaves environment variables unchanged, i.e. the host environment is passed through unaltered, except:

 * by default (:code:`--home` not specified), :code:`HOME` is set to